PixxieBot/docs/docs/features/truth-or-dare.md

 ## How to play
 You and your friends take turns running the `/truthordare` command, and choosing either a `truth` or a `dare`.

-You can optionally include your choice while entering the command `/truthordare choice:truth/dare`, or have Pixxiebot tag another user to whom you want to direct it. `/truthordare choice:truth/dare user:<mention>
+You can optionally include your choice while entering the command `/truthordare choice:truth/dare`, or have PixxieBot tag another user to whom you want to direct it. `/truthordare choice:truth/dare user:<mention>

 ## Truth